 Coping with Toxic Shame is at the core of recovery from codependency, abandonment issues, and low self-esteem.
 Toxic shame is a term used to describe an excessive, unhealthy level of shame that causes emotional/interpersonal dysfunction and low self-esteem.
-Healthy shame is required for a well-adjusted personality.
+Like all feelings and emotions, healthy shame is required for a well-adjusted personality.
 It tells us when we have violated a social norm, such as belching in public or getting busted picking your nose.

 When we grow up in a less-than-nurturing family, it is usually a shame-based family.
 The parenting techniques in a shame-based family (name-calling, belittling, guilt-tripping, etc.) may be meted out with positive intentions, but the strategies do more harm than good by building a reservoir of shame.